cwi-dis/igor/doc/overview.rst

 External interfaces
 ^^^^^^^^^^^^^^^^^^^

-There are a number of command-line utilities and Python modules, such as ``igorVar`` to allow access to the database REST interface from shell scripts, ``igorSetup`` to initialize and control the database or ``igorCA`` to access the Certificate Authority.
+There are a number of :doc:`programs` and :doc:`modules`, such as ``igorVar`` to allow access to the database REST interface from shell scripts, ``igorSetup`` to initialize and control the database or ``igorCA`` to access the Certificate Authority.

-And of course there is the main REST interface.
+And of course there is the main REST interface described in :doc:`rest`.

 Missing functionality